-NMEA 0183 / RS-422 Adapter for dAISy AIS ReceiverDesigned by Wegmatt LLC, Ships from United States of America
+NMEA 0183 / RS-422 Adapter for dAISy AIS ReceiverDesigned by Wegmatt LLC in United States of America

 This adapter is an upgrade for existing customers of dAISy.
 If you don't have a dAISy yet, we recommend buying the dAISy 2+ which already comes with NMEA 0183 / RS-422 output built-in.
 With this ad...Read More…